faithwanjiku/churn-analysis/README.md

 - Open the notebook in Google Colab.
 - The dataset is loaded directly from the source URL: [Telco Customer Churn Dataset](https://raw.githubusercontent.com/IBM/telco-customer-churn-on-icp4d/master/data/Telco-Customer-Churn.csv")
 - Run the cell.
 The entire code is in one cell.
-- Note: The note book covers inspections, cleaning, churn analysis, revenue analysis and visualization.
+- Note: The notebook covers data inspections, cleaning, churn analysis, revenue analysis and visualization.